What Is Active Directory (AD)?

 Step 2: Explore the ADUC Interface

-Once opened, the left pane displays your domain’s Organizational Units (OUs), while the right pane lists users, computers, and groups in the selected OU.
-Familiarize yourself with this layout — it’s your control center for AD management.
+The left pane displays Organizational Units (OUs), while the right pane lists users, computers, and groups in the selected OU.
+This is your control center for AD management.

 Step 3: How to Add a New User

-- Right-click the target OU > select New > User
+- Right-click the target OU → New → User

 - Enter user details